You are on http://members.tripod.com/travelromania/i_famousromanians_f.htm

 • Comments Accompanying the Release of Casta Diva CD by EMI Classics

-The posts on Amazon have turned out to be lengthy in Angela Gheorghiu's case.
+The posts on Amazon have turned out to be lengthy in this case.
 I recommend them for the points of view expressed.

 • Verdi Would Be Proud

-Angela Gheorghiu appears as Violetta in Zefirelli's Met performance of Traviatta, and enjoys high praise for the lead role which catapulted her to stardom more than ten years ago.
+Angela Gheorghiu appears as Violetta in Franco Zeffirelli's Met performance of Traviatta, and enjoys high praise for the lead role which catapulted her to stardom more than ten years ago.
 By Jay Nordlinger, The New York Sun, February 6, 2006.
 Added: February 9, 2006.

 cover